jkinman/PowerHODL/README.md

 > *"The dashboard alone is worth it.
 Finally, I can monitor my trades like a pro."*
 > **— DeFiTrader**

-> *"250 iterations of optimization shows the dedication.
-This actually works."*
+> *"1000s of ongoing iterations shows the dedication.
+This actually works and keeps improving."*
 > **— AlgoTrader_2024**

 ---